 It means that you have more than one account for your AAG shares.
-Please complete and submit all proxies to ensure that all your shares are voted or vote by Internet or telephone using each of the identification numbers.
+Please complete and submit all proxies to ensure that all your shares are voted.

 What if I change my mind after I submit my proxy?

 You may revoke your proxy and change your vote at any time before the polls close at the meeting.
 You may do this by: